 The fastest US Air Force plane, however, isn’t on our list, for the simple reason that it isn’t a fighter plane.
 The Lockheed SR-71 Blackbird was a product of Lockheed’s Skunk Works division, a highly secretive department in charge of many black ops projects during the Cold War.
 The airplane was designed as a response to the downing of a U-2 spy plane and subsequent capture of its pilot Francis Gary Powers by the Soviets.
 The new aircraft was supposedly immune to surface-to-air missiles, simply due to the fact that it could outrun them.
 Able to reach Mach 3+ speeds, the standard evasion tactic in case missile was launched at it was to simply put your foot down and accelerate.
 Out of 32 built, not a single one was lost to enemy action, which proves the concept without a doubt.
 To this day, Blackbird holds the air speed record for a manned airbreathing jet aircraft, set in 1976.
 Captain Eldon W. Joersz and Major George T. Morgan, flying in SR-71 serial number 61-7958 over Beale Air Force Base, achieved Mach 3.3 speed, or 2,193.2 mph (3,529.6 km/h).
 The plane also holds the absolute altitude record of 85,069 feet.

-In order to create the following list, we started with the latest addition to the United States’ air arsenal, the F-35 Lightning II.
+In order to create the following list of fastest US air force fighter planes, we started with the latest addition to the United States’ air arsenal, the F-35 Lightning II.
 We then backtracked through aviation history to the early days of jet aviation, comparing the speeds of various fighters flown under the US banner.
 Out of the 11 Fastest US Air Force Fighter Planes on our list, only five are in active service.
 Others have been retired, but their speed record lasts as a reminder of history and the progress aviation has made.
 Here they are then, beginning on the next page.
 And if you like reading about the air force, don’t miss our article on the 20 Largest Air Forces in the World, as well!